pekka1234/StockProfit/README.md

 ## Installing

-**This game must be run locally by downloading source code and running index.html file, otherwise id won't work**
+**This game must be run locally by downloading source code and running index.html file**

 1. Download source code